 The NOPSI Hotel Announces Grand Reopening of Iconic Rooftop, Above the Grid, with Exciting Relaunch Party

-EINPresswire.com/ -- The NOPSI Hotel is thrilled to invite guests to the grand reopening of its renowned rooftop lounge, Above the Grid, following the addition of a brand-new awning.
-To celebrate this exciting renovation and the onset of the 2024 summer season, we are hosting a Rooftop Relaunch Party on Friday, June 21st, from 3:00 pm to 7:00 pm.
+EINPresswire.com/ -- The NOPSI Hotel is thrilled to invite guests to the grand reopening of its renowned rooftop lounge, Above the Grid.
+To celebrate this exciting renovation and the kickoff of the 2024 summer season, join us for our Rooftop Relaunch Party on Friday, June 21st, from 3:00pm to 7:00pm.

 Experience the Best Views in New Orleans